jaishreejoshita/SQL-50-LeetCode-Challenge/README.md

 ```
 ✅ Explanation:

+^: Start of the string

-^[a-zA-Z] - The first character is a letter
+[A-Za-z]: First character must be a letter (A–Z or a–z)

-[a-zA-Z0-9_.-]* - The accepted characters after the first repeated 0 or more times

-@leetcode\.com$ - The email must end with the string '@leetcode.com'
+[A-Za-z0-9._-]*: After that, allow zero or more characters that are:
+letters, numbers, ., _, or -

+@leetcode:Must literally match @leetcode

+\\.com:	Must literally match .com — the . is escaped with \\ because . means "any character" in regex\

+$: End of the string

 [1204.
 Last Person to Fit in the Bus](https://leetcode.com/problems/last-person-to-fit-in-the-bus/)
 ```sql